Explore our expedition voyages to the Antarctic region, all designed to engage your heart, mind, and spirit through the duration of the journey.

 Join us on our classic 10-day voyage to the Great White Continent and experience the incredible wildlife, stunning mountain scenery, and gigantic icebergs in the action-packed days.

 Our extraordinary 19-day voyage follows the courageous explorer Sir Ernest Shackleton's trail to Antarctica and the South Shetlands.
 Sailing between Elephant Island and South Georgia offers a small glimpse into the passage made famous by him 100 years ago.
-He navigated the 1300 km course through the open seas of Drake Passage to save his stranded crew.
+He and his men first floated on an ice floe through the Weddell Sea to Elephant Island.
+He then navigated the 1300 km course from Elephant Island through the open seas of the Drake Passage to reach Stromness whaling station on the island of South Georgia.

 South Georgia is one of the world's greatest natural wonders.
 Wildlife-packed beaches, active research stations and former whaling stations are on our agenda.